eperaza/SpringBoot-Gateway-Eureka-Hystrix/README.md

 # SpringBoot-Microservices
-Creation of microservice end-points with client discovery using Spring Boot and Eureka.
-Circuit-breaking pattern implemented with Hystrix.
-SpringConfig Server for external property configuration.
+Creation of microservice end-points using Spring Boot.
+  -Client discovery using Netflix Eureka -Circuit-breaking pattern implemented with Hystrix.
+  -SpringConfig Server for external property configuration.